WorkWithAnjola/home-soc-lab/Incident-report.md

 Two SSH brute-force authentication attempts were executed against the `wazuhserver` host from `192.168.56.1`, targeting the local user account `anjyy`, approximately one hour apart on July 14, 2026.

 - **Attempt #1 (~21:30 UTC)** was **not detected** by Wazuh, despite being clearly visible in the system journal.
-- **Attempt #2 (~22:31 UTC)** was **successfully detected**, generating a high-severity alert (rule level 10) after 7 recorded hits.
+- **Attempt #2 (~22:31 UTC)** was **successfully detected**, generating a high severity alert (rule level 10) after 7 recorded hits.

-Root-cause analysis determined the missed detection on the first attempt was not a rule, decoder, or configuration failure — it was caused by the **Wazuh manager service not yet being active** at the time of the attack.
+Root-cause analysis determined the missed detection on the first attempt was not a rule, decoder, or configuration failure. it was caused by the **Wazuh manager service not yet being active** at the time of the attack.
 The manager's `systemctl` status confirmed it had only started at 22:00:39 UTC, roughly 30 minutes *after* the first attack occurred.
 By the time the second attempt was run, the manager was fully running and correctly detected and escalated the activity.

 ---